(PHP 4, PHP 5)

 <?php

-function ob_handler($string$flags) {
+function ob_handler($string, $flags) {

-$input = array();
+static $input = array();

-$flags PHP_OUTPUT_HANDLER_START )
+if ( $flags & PHP_OUTPUT_HANDLER_START )

 $flags_sent[] = "PHP_OUTPUT_HANDLER_START";

-$flags PHP_OUTPUT_HANDLER_CONT )
+if ( $flags & PHP_OUTPUT_HANDLER_CONT )

 $flags_sent[] = "PHP_OUTPUT_HANDLER_CONT";

-$flags PHP_OUTPUT_HANDLER_END )
+if ( $flags & PHP_OUTPUT_HANDLER_END )

 $flags_sent[] = "PHP_OUTPUT_HANDLER_END";

-$input[] = implode(' | '$flags_sent) . " ($flags): $string<br />";
+$input[] = implode(' | ', $flags_sent) . " ($flags): $string<br />";

-$output "$string<br />";
+$output = "$string<br />";

-$flags PHP_OUTPUT_HANDLER_END ) {
+if ( $flags & PHP_OUTPUT_HANDLER_END ) {

 $output .= '<br />';

-$input as $k => $v$output .= "$k$v";
+foreach($input as $k => $v) $output .= "$k: $v";

 }